-Rita's half brothers (from her mothers previous marriage) twin boys Gordon Louis & Leslie Joseph were eight years old and had just started going to St Augustine's School after previously being taught at a private school and 87 Hartland Road became home for a short period of time as newly born Olive Webb drew her first breath around the cold air of the leafy street in Willesden.
+Rita's half brothers (from her mothers previous marriage) twin boys Gordon Louis & Leslie Joseph were eight years old and had just started going to St Augustine's School after previously been taught at a private school and 87 Hartland Road became home for a short period of time as newly born Olive Webb drew her first breath around the cold air of the leafy street in Willesden.

-Rita Webb was born, years later when Rita became an actress she longed to play Victoria lke Anna Neagle had done but the nearest she got to playing her was in an episode of the Spike Milligan comedy "Oh In Colour" Back In 1904 having £10 in your pocket was the equivalent of well over one thousand pounds in today's money!
+Rita Webb was born, years later when Rita became an actress she longed to play Victoria lke Anna Neagle had done but the nearest she got to playing her was in an episode of the Spike Milligan series "Oh In Colour" Back In 1904 having £10 in your pocket was the equivalent of well over one thousand pounds in today's money!
 "The Daily News" was a popular read at 0ne half penny and the UK had a coalition government with Prime Minister Arthur Balfour.